Krakor92/some-custom-dataviews/jukebox/README.md

 I'm a huge anime and video game music enjoyer.
 Unfortunatly, traditional music services don't have the best catalog when it comes to this.
 So until now, i've been managing my music inside Youtube since it has the biggest number of music available overall.

 It worked great for a long time.
 Some music used to get striked once in a while but it wasn't a big deal.
-Then one day, Youtube decided that the striked/unavailable videos should be hidden immediatly for the end user, that way, they couldn't have a clue (except if they remembered their playlist by heart) what the video was.
-For me it was the straw that broke the camel's back: I had to find a solution.
+Then one day, YouTube decided that the striked/unavailable videos should be hidden immediately from the end user.
+That way, they wouldn't have a clue (unless they remembered their playlist by heart) what the video was.
+For me it was the straw that broke the camel's back: I HAD to find a solution.

 Around the same time, i've discovered Notion and the PKM world in general.
 For several months, I've built and progressively upgraded a music database system on Notion.
 It was definitly not the best tool for the job but I was really satisfied with it.
 Unfortunatly at some point, it became a burden to use and manage because of Notion's online-only strategy...
 The whole database was sluggish and difficult to populate but I forced myself to keep using it nonetheless.